marcin-lawrowski/wise-chat/readme.txt

 * Fixed: anonymous users are sometimes on the users list when "WP users only" option is selected
 * Fixed: logged in user becomes anonymous after some inactivity time (especially on mobile devices)
 * Fixed: no scrollbar on users list
+* Fixed: /whois command does not accept usernames with spaces, now such names can be typed in double quotes

 = 2.2 =
 * Clickable usernames on the users list